VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 This is a great opportunity for you to contribute to the learning
-experience: go ahead and implement another bounded context, integrate it into the Contoso Conference Management System, and write another chapter of our journey describing your experiences.
+experience: go ahead and implement another bounded context, integrate it into the Contoso Conference Management System, and write another chapter of the journey describing your experiences.

 [j_chapter2]:        Journey_02_BoundedContexts.markdown
 [j_chapter3]:        Journey_03_OrdersBC.markdown